mrbelowski/CrewChiefV4/README.txt

 "pitstop change right front tyre pressure [ new value ]" (change right front tyre pressure next pitstop, this option is iRacing only)
 "pitstop change left rear tyre pressure [ new value ]" (change left rear tyre pressure next pitstop, this option is iRacing only)
 "pitstop change right rear tyre pressure [ new value ]" (change right rear tyre pressure next pitstop, this option is iRacing only)
+"pitstop fuel to the end" / "pitstop fuel to the end of the race" (add the fuel amount the app calculates you'll need to finish the race, this option is iRacing only)

 Speech recognition customisation